 The value of sibling squabbles

 As frustrating as it is for parents, a lot of good can come from your little ones’ fights.
-According to Karen Young, psychologist and founder of popular website Hey Sigmund, fighting with siblings is a very rich and valuable part of growing up.
+According to Karen Young, child development expert and founder of popular website Hey Sigmund, fighting with siblings is a very rich and valuable part of growing up.
 “One of the best things that come out of it, is they learn skills that will boost their social-emotional intelligence,” she says.
 “It’s all part of their growth, and siblings are pretty unforgiving, so kids have to learn how to negotiate and how not to annoy the world and to get on with people.”

 According to Karen, siblings put things right quickly and often rather harshly, so in these moments, our kids are learning how to communicate, negotiate and get their way.
 “They’re going to learn really quickly that if they go too far in getting their way, there’s going to be push-back on that, but eventually the idea is that they’ll learn that if they want something they have to give a bit as well.” she says.”It is frustrating with the squabbling, but they’re learning the whole time.”